 Step 3: Finding Alaska Car Camping Sites

 While you might find yourself driving around for hours or resorting to a Walmart parking lot to find a spot to sleep in the lower 48, that is far less common in Alaska.
 Campgrounds near Anchorage are plentiful, and the whole state has loads of options in state parks, national parks, forests and more (using The Dyrt to find your campgrounds might be the only planning tool you need).
+Make sure to mark campsite on your map in advance of download offline maps because Alaska is known for having limited cell service and even more limited wifi.

-As as a last resort, you can typically get away with parking for the night on any land that is not private and doesn’t have a “no camping” sign posted.
+As a last resort, you can typically get away with parking for the night on any land that is not private and doesn’t have a “no camping” sign posted.
 This is particularly ideal for camping in a rooftop tent, as you don’t have to worry about a tight space, muddy ground or leveling out land.
 This also means you typically won’t have to pay a cent for the night—a hot top for those looking to go car camping in Alaska on the cheap.

 Camping at Trail Heads